Microchip-MPLAB-Harmony/usb_apps_host/apps/hub_msd/readme.md

 - Jumper titled "PA03 SELECT" must be shorted between PA03 and USB_ID(positions 2 and 3)
 - Use "TARGET USB" connector on the board to connect the USB Device to the the USB Host.
 A USB micro AB to type A USB Host receptacle converter will be needed to connect the device.
 - LED0 on the demonstration board will illuminate to indicate completion of the file transfer.

+### <a name="config_6"></a> [SAMG55 Xplained Pro Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATSAMG55-XPRO)

+- Chip Erase Jumper must be open.
+- Connect the USB device to the "TARGET USB" connector using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
+- LED0 on the demonstration board will illuminate to indicate completion of the file transfer.

 ### <a name="config_9"></a> [SAM9X60-EK Evaluation Board](https://www.microchip.com/developmenttools/ProductDetails/DT100126)